LimboDzz/100-days-of-code/Round1.md

 1. Why do we need ```<time datetime=""></time>```?
 2. What's the use of accesskey?

-## Day 9: Responsive Web Design Principle ?/22
+## Day 9: Responsive Web Design Principle 4/4 + CSS Flex 3/17

 ### **Today's Progress**
 1. The use of @media to designate which style to present if the media query match.
 2. Have a try on an alternative CSS layout - flex.
-3.

 ### **For tomorrow's review**
 1. Why these tow rules to make images responsive with CSS?
 [Answer](https://www.freecodecamp.org/learn/responsive-web-design/responsive-web-design-principles/make-an-image-responsive)